schwartzman/lucit-backtesting/README.md

 which he built and maintained for 5 years.

 We at [LUCIT](https://www.lucit.tech) like to use `backtesting.py` with our customers in smaller projects.
-Unfortunately the project is missing important updates and therefore we decided to fork the project and release new stable versions.
+Unfortunately the project is missing important updates, and therefore we decided to fork the project and release new stable versions.

 We are happy to maintain [our forked repository](https://github.com/LUCIT-Systems-and-Development/lucit-backtesting)